yitistica/month/README.rst

     :alt: Documentation Status

-A package that handles time at the month level.
+A package that handles calendar months and arithmetic operation of months.

 The package is made up of two modules: **month** and **x_month**.
-The **month** module supplies the base classes for manipulating month-level time and is in similar fashion to *datetime* module.
+**month** module provides the base classes for manipulating month-level time.
-The **x_month** module extended the base classes from the *month* module to include additional functionalities.
+**x_month** module extends the base classes from the *month* module to include additional functionalities.

 Installation